-Tracey Ullman, legally Trace Ullman McKeown (born December 30, 1959), is a British-American comedienne.
+Tracey Ullman, legally Trace Ullman McKeown (born 30 December 1959 in Slough, England), is a British-American comedian and actor.
 In fact, she's one of the biggest comedians in history.
-Currently, she's the richest living British actress.
+Currently, she's the richest living female British actor.

 Her mother was a Brit of Roma ancestry, while her father was a Free Polish freedom fighter who was evacuated from Dunkirk, and went on to become a translator.
 Her father's death when she was six caused her family's life to go haywire.
 But she had a knack for comedy from her youth, and it would lead to comedy performances all over Europe and America throughout the 1970s.
 After a short break from comedy, and a brief theatre career on the West End of London, she attempted to settle down in a private career before a performance in London's Royal Court Theatre caught the eyes of the BBC.